DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 ```
 Using Tableau we can visualise the results of this query:-
 <img width="1132" alt="Screenshot 2024-09-08 at 19 51 02" src="https://github.com/user-attachments/assets/f99f0326-4db1-479d-abfd-a778a73921a6">
-As you can see North Korea scores very poorly for Government Integrity, Judicial Effectiveness, Financial Freedom and Property Rights, suggesting that there major barriers to Economnic Freedom and serious issues with AML regulations in place there.
-For each of the top 10 countries, the lowest scoring indicator was Financial Freedom, and may suggest that these countries have poor banking efficiency and that illicit financing is more prevalent.
+As you can see North Korea scores very poorly for Government Integrity, Judicial Effectiveness, Financial Freedom and Property Rights, suggesting that there major barriers to Economic Freedom and serious issues with AML regulations in place there.
+For each of the top 10 countries, the lowest scoring indicator was Financial Freedom.

 # Anomalies Between Overall Score and AML Score

-So far we have looked at the highest-risk AML countries, but another query that can be performed is looking at the top 10 countries that have an above average Economic Freedom index score but below average AML score, with their lowest scoring AML indicator also shown.
+So far we have looked at the highest-risk AML countries, but another query that can be performed is looking at the top 10 countries that have an above average IEF score but below average AML score, with their lowest scoring AML indicator also shown.
 The query below finds this information and shows the countries with the biggest difference between the two figures:-
 ```sql
 WITH Averages AS (
     SELECT AVG(Overall_Score) AS avg_efi_score,